Ask Amy #9 – “How Do I Clean My Sex Toys?”

 And that’s it!
 Go forth, lovely reader, and have lots of responsible safer sex.

-Again, please submit your questions to me for an anonymous answer on the blog.
+Want to ask me something?
+Please submit your questions by email for an anonymous answer on the blog.

 “What are the red flags to look out for when starting a new relationship with a Dom or a sub?”